kangpaper/mplaza/_posts/why-is-shopping-online-a-significant-threat.md

-Why is shopping online still a significant threat?
+Why is shopping online a significant threat?
 ====================================================

 In the past, when the internet did not develop as now, almost exchanges of human are dealt together directly.
 For example, going to a physical shop to buy clothes or going to the airport to book ticket… By this way, they trust in goods they bought.